About Dr. Anne Tsao

 Dr. Tsao believes in individual, patient-based care, and that personalized treatment plans should be developed for each and every mesothelioma patient.
 This approach is unique in the medical community, where “one size fits all” solutions are often prescribed.

-In addition to directing MD Anderson’s mesothelioma program, Dr. Tsao also practices at the Park Plaza Hospital and Memorial Hermann Texas Medical Center, and is a professor in the Department of Thoracic/Head and Neck Medical Oncology at AD Anderson.
+In addition to directing MD Anderson’s mesothelioma program, Dr. Tsao is a professor at the university’s Department of Thoracic/Head and Neck Medical Oncology.

-Dr. Tsao is a leader in her field when it comes to researching malignant mesothelioma and thoracic oncology.
-Currently, she is focusing on finding new gene therapy treatments for mesothelioma.
+Dr. Tsao is a leader in researching malignant mesothelioma and thoracic oncology.
+Her current focus is on finding new gene therapy treatments for mesothelioma.

 Awards and Contributions

-- American Society of Clinical Oncology Merit Award
+- American Society of Clinical Oncology (ASCO) Merit Award

 - MD Anderson Achievement in Research Award